isyangshu/AMC-Net/README.md

 > `davis.py` and `tyb_vos.py` represent the data set construction rules, which can be modified to get the desired data list and stored in the cache (e.g. `datasets/DAVIS/cache/tran2016.pkl` and `datasets/DAVIS/cache/val2016.pkl`).
 >
 > `custom_transforms_f.py` and `transform.py` contain some functions for data augmentation.

+Avaliable flow maps from PWCNet can be find in [baidu(mvuv)](https://pan.baidu.com/s/1-1vfaZfbPpEupjM4kCaphA)
 ## Training
 * Set the training sets in `utils/args.py` and `train.py` (Line 163 - Line 170).
 * Run train.py